zarif-al/graphql-starter-rust/migration/README.md

 > You should NOT re-initialize this as it will remove all existing migrations.

+Install `sea-orm-cli`.

+## Creating a new migration

+To add new tables or make changes to existing table its best to create a new migration file.
+This will help you maintain an audit trail and allow you to easily rollback if something goes wrong.

+Here are the instructions to creating a new migration:

+- Use command `sea-orm-cli migrate generate new_table_name_here` to create a new migration.
+This command has to be run from the root crate. **Not** the migration crate.
+- Apply your necessary actions in the `up` and `down` functions.
+Please take care to define these functions carefully.
+Specially when handling special columns of an already populated table.
+- Add the newly created migration file to the `migration/src/lib.rs` file.
+Make sure the vector in the `migrations` function is chronological in order.

 ## Running
 To run the migrations you have to do the following: